wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

 ### AppLocker

-AppLocker should be part of your overall application control strategy by allowing predefined applications to run on your systems.
+AppLocker is recommended to be part of your overall application control strategy by allowing predefined applications to run on your systems.

 AppLocker control policies restriction rules are based on: